 Intro to the element events

-Element events are triggers that work with the interactions that the your user performs on your website, such as clicking, hovering on an element, entering a value in an input field or submitting a form, etc. Wized allows you to listen
+Element events are triggers that work with the interactions that the your user performs on your website, such as clicking, hovering on an element, entering a value in an input field or submitting a form, etc. Wized allows you to listen to these events and create action flows to respond to them.

 Note